curdopet/Segmentation-of-pancreatic-islets-using-neural-networks/README.md

 ```
 - `data_root` is path to a folder that contains only GT masks

-It creates a new directory `adjacent-islets` within the `data_root` that contains GT masks only with adjacent islets that are not empty.
+It creates a new directory `adjacent_islets` within the `data_root` that contains GT masks only with adjacent islets that are not empty.

 #### 2. Prepare results for adjacent islets
 Then filter out all results of the model that has no overlap with the GT adjacent islets by running: